atomicgamedeveloper/DTaaS/docs/user/digital-twins/devops/benchmark.md

 ### Configuration Options

+Configuration is managed in the **Benchmark Settings** section of your account settings page.

-- **Iterations**: Number of times each task is repeated to calculate average time (default: 3).
+- **Trial Number**: Number of times each task is repeated to calculate average execution time (default: 3).
 Adjust this for more or fewer data points.
-- **Secondary Runner Tag**: The runner tag used for multi-runner tests.
-The primary runner tag is configured in your account settings.
+- **Benchmark Secondary Runner Tag**: The runner tag used for multi-runner benchmark tests.
+The primary runner tag is configured separately in your account settings.

 ### Controls

 - **Start**: Begin the benchmark suite from the first task
 - **Stop**: Cancel all running executions (shows confirmation dialog)
-- **Continue**: Resume a stopped benchmark from where it left off
 - **Restart**: Discard all current results and start fresh (shows confirmation dialog)
 - **Purge**: Clear all stored benchmark data from the database